Learning how to stop thinking so much is probably the greatest single step we can take to increase inner peace and happiness in our lives.

 Is it possible to know in advance?

-Notice how thoughts appear from nowhere by themselves.
+Notice how thoughts appear by themselves from nowhere.
 Like breathing, we don't do anything to make it happen.
-It is the nature of the mind to churn out random thoughts by itself.
+It is simply the nature of the mind to churn out random thoughts.

 others 'bad' – some we want to keep, others we want to push away.
 The 'good' ones cause us no trouble at all whereas the 'bad' ones are experienced as unpleasant and cause us to suffer.

-If we can take a step back and objectively watch the thoughts – without judging them, without labeling them and without trying to change or fix them in any way, what happens?
+If we can take a step back and objectively watch the thoughts – without judging, without labeling, without trying to change or fix them in any way, what happens?

-What happens to a 'negative' thought if you don't mind it being there?
+What happens to a 'negative' thought if it is simply allowed to be as it is?

 The more we can remain in the role of impartial observer of the thoughts rather than being wrapped up IN the thoughts, the less impact they have on our peace.